Louis de L'Hôpital: Regicide

 In 1610 Vitry was serving as the captain of Henri's personal bodyguard.
 On the day of the king's assassination, he ordered Vitry to leave him and go deal with preparations for the queens entry into Paris.
 Vitry was reluctant to leave the king, conscious that he was going to be travelling through the city that day to meet with the duke of Sully.
 He protested to the king that the capital was filled with 'strange and unknown' men at present, and this wasn't a wise course of action.
 After teasing Vitry that his true motive was to hang around the Louvre and flirt with the court ladies, Henri dismissed him, a few hours later the king would be dead.
 After word reached Vitry and the court of what had happened, Vitry was successfully able to turn around the Dauphin Louis' carriage from going out into the city.

 Reign of Louis XIII

 One year after the death of Henri, he died.

-His son Nicolas de L'Hôpital would become governor of Provence in 1631, serving in the post for 6 years.
+His son Nicolas de L'Hôpital would become Marshal of France and Governor of Provence in 1631, serving in the post for 6 years.
+His other son François de L'Hospital became also a Marshal of France and Governor of Lorraine and Champagne.